srebhan/protobufquery/README.md

 ]
 }
 ```
-The above JSON document will be convert to similar to XML document by the *JSONQuery*, like below:
+The above JSON document will be convert to similar to XML document by the *protobufquery*, like below:

 ```XML
 <name>John</name>